tomeshnet/tomesh.101/workshops/20210316-reclaim-the-internet/how-to-reclaim-the-internet.md

 # Toronto Community Network

-## Develop multi-stakeholder governance of digital public space and participatory management of city digital infrastructure
+## Develop multi-stakeholder governance of digital public space and participatory management of city digital infrastructure.

-## Alignment with Cities for Digital Rights declaration
+### In alignment with _Cities for Digital Rights declaration_.

 ---